mardon/PrestaShop_aktcsv/README.md

-PrestaShop_aktcsv [current status = not working]
+PrestaShop_aktcsv [not working]
 ================================================

 Update price and stock quantity in PrestaShop 1.5.6 from CSV

 based on AktCSV from sokon.pl for PS 1.4 [PL]

-Download aktcsv.zip from zip subfolder
+Download working aktcsv.zip from zip subfolder
 Install in PrestaShop 1.5.6
 You need add to /config/settings.inc.php: define('_DB_SER_', 'localhost'); //Database server address